In 1869, a one armed Civil War Major led a party of 10 men on an expedition that would forever change the American West.

-On Day 2, we pushed on farther upstream to a nice inlet across from Rock Creek Bay.
+On Day 2, we pushed farther upstream to a nice inlet across from Rock Creek Bay.
 Unfortunately, Tyler was not feeling well and he decided to head back to Phoenix.
-His dad was driving up to Wahweap Marina and Eric volunteered to powerboat him back.
+Eric volunteered to powerboat him back to Wahweap Marina.
 While they were gone, Matt, Stephen, and I did some exploring along the shore and scrambled a bit up the eroded slopes of the sandstone walls.
 It was a beautiful sunny day; so calm, the water looked like glass.
 From on the water, it’s really hard to get a sense of how insanely expansive Lake Powell really is.
 Views from above bring about a whole new perspective.
-By mid-afternoon, Eric returned and the boys went out for another kayak trip.
+In the afternoon, we all went out for another kayak trip.
 We paddled to some cliffs near Dungeon Canyon and partook in some more cliff jumping.
-We also drank a shit load of beer!
 Back at the houseboat, another night of grilled food, blazing camp fire, and great camaraderie.
 With a clear sky above, I took advantage of the sleeping mats on top the boat.
 The stars were incredible!

 Sunday began with some more cliff jumping.
 I pushed my limits by moving on to a higher cliff in the same area as the day before.
 The jump was off a nice overhang that we estimated to have a drop around 50-55 feet (Check out the Youtube!).
 The nerves were on end, but hanging in mid-air for several seconds before splashing in the cold water is such a rush.
 I felt so alive!
 It was a hell of a way to wake up.
 We spent the early morning pushing on farther up lake, refueling at Dangling Rope Marina and then searching for a place to beach.
 Unable to find one, we reversed course and found a rocky site in Rock Creek Bay (pun pun).
 Itching to try one of the canyons I had read about, I convinced my dad to powerboat Stephen and I out to Wetherill Canyon.
 He left us with a double kayak and we set off.